 Surrogacy counsellor Katrina Hale and I discussed surrogacy birth planning on the Podcast in Episode 64, which is helpful for surrogacy teams and healthcare workers.

 Angela and Kirsty are an intended mother and surrogate in Queensland and spoke to me for Episode 96 of the Podcast about their experiences with pregnancy and birth planning during COVID.

 If you need assistance navigating hospital policy and planning a surrogacy birth, give me a yell and let me know what you need.

-I have published a book, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, the only guide to surrogacy in Australia.
+Sarah is a surrogate, and a surrogacy lawyer, and has written a comprehensive surrogacy guide, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates.